DK Metcalf, Olympic stars meet at USATF Golden Games; TV, stream info

 Men’s 100m — 3:32 p.m. (heats)/5:03 p.m. (final)

 Can Metcalf make the final?
 He will likely have to beat a man with a personal best under 10 flat to do so.
 Two weeks ago, it took 10.44 to advance out of the heats at the USATF Grand Prix at Oregon Relays from a field of similar strength.
-This field lacks the Olympic Trials favorites — Trayvon Bromell, Justin Gatlin and Lyles — but includes others expected to make the Trials final, led by Rio Olympian Mike Rodgers and Ronnie Baker, who has run 9.87.
+This field lacks the Olympic Trials favorites — Trayvon Bromell, Justin Gatlin and Lyles — but includes others expected to make the Trials final, led by Rio Olympian Mike Rodgers.

 Men’s 800m — 4:50 p.m.

-Field includes all four Americans from the 2019 Worlds — world champion Brazier, Olympic bronze medalist Clayton Murphy, worlds fourth-place finisher Bryce Hoppel and Brannon Kidder, plus Isaiah Harris, who was fourth at 2019 Nationals but didn’t have the worlds standard.
-Brazier, Murphy and Hoppel are considered the favorites to grab the three Olympic spots come June’s Trials, but this is a chance for somebody to change the status quo.
+Field includes three of the four Americans from the 2019 Worlds — Olympic bronze medalist Clayton Murphy, worlds fourth-place finisher Bryce Hoppel and Brannon Kidder, plus Isaiah Harris, who was fourth at 2019 Nationals but didn’t have the worlds standard.
+Donovan Brazier (world champion who scratched out of the meet on Friday), Murphy and Hoppel are considered the favorites to grab the three Olympic spots come June’s Trials, but this is a chance for somebody to change the status quo.

 Women’s 200m — 5:49 p.m.